encord-team/text-to-image-eval/README.md

 For datasets sourced from Encord, other set of fields are required.
 These include `project_hash`, which contains the hash of the project, and `classification_hash`, which contains the hash of the radio-button (multiclass) classification used in the labels.

+### Add a Dataset Source

+Expanding the dataset sources involves two key steps:
+1. Create a dataset class that inherits from `clip_eval.dataset.Dataset` and specifies the input requirements for extracting data from the new source.
+   This class should encapsulate the necessary logic for fetching and processing dataset elements.
+2. Generate a dataset definition in JSON format and save it in the `sources/datasets` folder, following the guidelines outlined in the previous section.
+   Ensure that the definition includes essential fields such as `dataset_type`, `title`, and `module_path`, which points to the file containing the dataset class implementation.

+> It's recommended to store the file containing the dataset class implementation in the `clip_eval/dataset/types` folder and add a reference to the class in the `__init__.py` file in the same folder.
+> This ensures that the new dataset type is accessible by default for all dataset definitions, eliminating the need to explicitly state the `module_path` field for datasets from such source.

 ### Programmatically Add a Dataset

 Alternatively, you can programmatically add a dataset, which will be available only for the current session, using the `register_dataset()` method of the `clip_eval.dataset.DatasetProvider` class.